irfanabduhu/scrum/README.md

 # Kanban Board

+Built with
+- Node.js
+- Express
+- PostgreSQL
+- Sequelize
+- EJS

-A live version of this project is hosted [here](https://scrum-js.herokuapp.com/).
+A live version of this project was hosted [here](https://scrum-js.herokuapp.com/).